YuLeven/eadbox_twitter_bot/README.md

 To run this project, please follow the steps bellow:

-- This project requires a version of NodeJS with support for async-await
+- This project requires a version of NodeJS with support for async-await (7.6+), stable is recommended.

 ## Getting Started
 ---------------